Azlarkhon/server-core/README.md

 to check output of producer:
 docker logs producer

-to check output of consumer
+to check output of consumer:
 docker logs consumer